Jealousy

 “ She… I… Kind of accidentally danced with a princess.”

 “ You… What??
-Oh someone is in trouble.
+Oh, someone is in trouble.
 Bhabisa is fuming.”

-“ I know I wanted to apologize.”
+“ I know I wanted to apologise.”

 “ Oops!
-Tonight you have only me Dadabhai.”
+Tonight you have only me, Dadabhai.”
 He was amused.”
 I can’t believe she scares you so much!”

 “ Go to sleep!”